 I consider “Nature’s Course” to be the most beautiful golf hole I’ve ever seen, and while I’ve taken and seen plenty of photos of it from the tee box on fifteen, I’ve never seen any from the sky.
 I couldn’t wait to get there and check out some different angles.

-We started the morning by the second, third and fourth holes, which looked primarily away from the sun’s rays, then looped our way back around The Baths, stopping to snap some photos from high above the newly developed and highly touted, Chris Lutzke-designed par three course.
+We started the morning by the second, third and fourth holes, which looked primarily away from the sun’s rays, then looped our way back around The Baths, stopping to snap photos from above the newly developed and highly touted Chris Lutzke-designed par three course.

-I love when a property’s past life converges with its new destiny, and the Meadow Valleys has two beautiful, nostalgic barns still standing proudly as remnants of the land’s former dairy operations.
+I love when a property’s past life converges with its new destiny, and the Meadow Valleys has several nostalgic barns standing proudly as remnants of the land’s former dairy operations.
 This milking parlor, which the cart path travels through, still has its stalls in tact along with upgraded men’s and women’s restrooms for players needing a quick break between the fifteenth and sixteenth holes.

-We doubled back towards twelve and took the corner from that green to the thirteenth where we were greeted by some of the morning’s best sunlight, framing the tee shot on thirteen in all its glory:
+We doubled back towards twelve and took the corner from that green to the thirteenth where we were greeted by some of the morning’s best sunlight, framing the right-to-left dogleg in all its glory:

 After photographing the Volcano green on thirteen, we rounded the bend to the elevated tees on fourteen, one of the highest points on the Blackwolf Run property.
-I was admittedly a little jittery at the opportunity to shoot this hole, but when the drone was in the air realized it wouldn’t be the angles I was looking at that would show best.
+I was admittedly a little jittery at the opportunity to shoot this hole, but when my drone was in the air realized it wouldn’t be the angles I was getting that would show best in the morning.

 I shot it from every angle imaginable, though, before moving on to the spot I was already sure would be its perfect and intended vantage point: Above the tee boxes of the challenging par three fifteenth.